 (a) President.
 The President shall oversee the organisation and management of the Group and the Committee as a whole; ensure the officers’ accountability to Members, the Committee, and the Students’ Union; and represent the Group to all external interests.

 (b) Secretary.
 The Secretary shall oversee the administration of the Group, take minutes at General Meetings and Meetings of the Committee, and maintain the register.
-They shall also take on responsibility for organising additional events, including socials, which benefit the membership, and additionally further our stated aims.

 (c) Treasurer.
 The Treasurer shall oversee the financing of the Group, set the Group's budget, and maintain the accounts of the Group.